nichtaylor/Private-Equity-Fund-Analysis/README.md

 ## Approach

-The project follows an end-to-end SQL workflow:
+The analysis follows a structured SQL workflow:

-**Raw data → quality checks → cleaning → manager enrichment → metric validation → portfolio, performance, vintage and manager analysis**
+**Raw data → data quality checks → cleaning and standardization → fund-manager mapping → metric validation → portfolio, performance, vintage and manager analysis**

-Manager performance comparisons require at least three active funds with reported performance, reducing the influence of individual fund outcomes.
+Manager level comparisons require at least three active funds with reported performance to reduce the influence of individual fund outcomes.

 ## Limitations

 The CalPERS Fund Performance Review contains **active investments only and excludes exited investments**.
 The analysis therefore represents a snapshot of the active portfolio and should not be interpreted as complete historical vintage or manager performance.

 Older vintages are particularly affected, as fully realized and exited partnerships may no longer appear in the dataset.
-Performance reported by CalPERS as `N/M (Not Meaningful)` is excluded from performance-based analysis.
+Performance reported by CalPERS as N/M (Not Meaningful) is excluded from performance-based analysis.

 ## Repository Structure